joeyhook/FDTD-QRD/README.md

 # FDTD-QRD

 2D model of a cross-section of a quadratic residue diffusor using finite difference methods.
+The simulation is animated and a circular 'mic array' output is plotted.

-Width and depth dimensions, along with sequence length are variable.
+Width and depth dimensions, sequence length of diffusor, and input signal are variable.
+The incident signal (Gauss, Hann, noise, delta, sine, etc.) is a plane wave simulating infinite distance from source to diffusor.
+Selecting 'Sine' repeats the simulation multiple times over a range of frequencies, including comparison to a flat surface.
-The incident signal is also variable (Gauss, noise, delta, sine, etc.) and from infinite distance (plane wave) The diffusor is 'perfectly' reflective and the outer walls are 'perfectly' absorptive 3 different variations of the code show changing frequency of source, changing sequence length, changing number of sequences.
+The diffusor is 'perfectly' reflective and the outer walls are 'perfectly' absorptive.